 Golf Tournament Budget

-Financial tracking and planning is one key ingredient to your golf tournament’s success.
-This golf event budget is populated with all major golf outing income (golf registrations, sponsorships, auction, raffle tickets) and expense categories (facility, decorations, marketing and publicity expenses), and includes a profit/loss summary for both estimated and actual expenses.
-You may not have thought of these items yet, but you need to!
-Whatever size tournament you are hosting, whether you are just beginning, or are a seasoned pro, this budget will serve to help predict and estimate costs, as well as assist you in monitoring income and expenses throughout the tournament planning stages.
-Further, the budget can later be reviewed with your golf tournament planning committee to help you with product ordering, fundraising and profitability goals.
+Financial tracking and planning are key ingredients to your golf tournament’s success.
+This golf event budget comprises all major golf outing income (golf registrations, sponsorships, auction, raffle tickets) and expense categories (facility, decorations, marketing, and publicity expenses) and includes a profit/loss summary for both estimated and actual expenses.
+You may not have thought of these items yet, but you must!
+This budget will help predict and estimate costs and assist in monitoring income and expenses throughout the tournament planning.
+Further, the budget can later be reviewed with your golf tournament planning committee to help you with product ordering, fundraising, and profitability goals.

 Golf Tournament Flyers

 Advertising your tournament and recruiting golfers is key to any successful golf tournament.
-Though your golf tournament website and online social media channels are likely your go to marketing venue, posting tournament flyers in your community and at the golf club where the tournament will be held is one important way to get the word out.
-Be sure to include the golf club, entry fee, date, and a short promo for your organization on the flyers.
-These golf tournament template flyers may be customized to suit your specific event, and are available in two formats: a one-page flyer, as well as a flyer with tear-away tabs.
-With a little customizing, we hope these flyer templates will offer a great opportunity to boost your event’s visibility.
+Though your golf tournament website and online social media channels are likely your go-to marketing venue, posting tournament flyers in your community and at the golf club where the tournament will be held are important ways to get the word out.
+Include the golf club, entry fee, date, and a short promotional for your organization on the flyers.
+These golf tournament template flyers may be customized to suit your event and are available in two formats: a one-page flyer and a flyer with tear-away tabs.
+We hope these flyer templates will offer a great opportunity to boost your event’s visibility.

 Golf Tournament Document Templates

-Every charity golf tournament needs to recruit and thank sponsors and players, as well as maintain professional communication with the golf course where the tournament will be held.
+Every charity golf tournament must recruit and thank sponsors and players and maintain professional communication with the golf course where the tournament will be held.
 Our Golf Tournament Document Templates offer a complete golf tournament communication letter set, including sample sponsor solicitation, sponsor confirmation, player confirmation, participant thank you, and golf course confirmation letters.
 The documents may be downloaded and customized to meet your tournament’s needs.
-With this free resource, you’ll easily assemble professional communications and sponsor recruitment materials with minimal time and effort on your part.
-Be sure to keep your own templates on file for next year’s event.
+With this free resource, you’ll easily assemble professional communications and sponsor recruitment materials with minimal time and effort.
+Be sure to keep your templates on file for next year’s event.